 Whether you’re content to simply enjoy the melodies of others or you feel like spontaneously breaking into song yourself, it’s not a proper Christmas without Christmas carols!
 There are several organized Christmas carol concerts that take place in Singapore at Christmas, the most highly regarded of which are the concerts at St Andrew’s Cathedral.
-(Schedule for 2017 can be found here.)
 If you don’t mind buying a ticket to hear Christmas carols, there are excellent concerts on weekends at Gardens by the Bay’s Christmas Wonderland event.
 Other than that, if you get lucky, you just might stumble across several informal (though no less holiday cheer-inducing) Christmas carol performances while shopping on Orchard Road.
 Your best chance for seeing these will be on Orchard between Scotts Road and Bideford Road on weekends and evenings in December!

 GIVE ICE SKATING IN THE TROPICS A GO